Call-for-Code/OpenHarvest/README.md

 A central app for farmers to view the details of eachothers crops will allow them to make a more educated decision on what they will grow themselves to ensure profits.

 ### The idea
-projectname is a technology designed for the government of India.
+Open-Harvest is a technology designed for the government of India.
 Farmers will be able to publicly share the details of their crops/land to allow all farmers to stay informed on the best crops they can grow without risk of a surplus crisis.
 Ultimately we will balance farming production.

 ## Demo video